ukri-excalibur/excalibur-tests/post-processing/README.md

 ### Configuration Structure

 Before running post-processing, create a config file including all necessary information for graph generation (you must specify at least plot title, x-axis, y-axis, and column types).
-See below for an example and some clarifying notes.
+See below for a template, an example, and some clarifying notes.

 - `title` - Plot title.
 - `x_axis`, `y_axis` - Axis information.